 (Please see the VUMC Annual Requirements for Staff for a complete list of lessons included in these two courses.)

-VUMC Staff who complete the two days of mandatory orientation are considered to be complete for this material and do not need to complete either of these two courses in VandySafe until their annual re-training for these topics is due.
+With the exception of the Hazard Communication Standard training, which is assigned to new hires in VandySafe and must be completed, VUMC Staff who complete the two days of mandatory orientation are considered to be complete for this material, and do not need to complete either of these two courses in VandySafe until their annual re-training for these topics is due.
 Training that must be completed on an annual basis must be completed again within a year of the last date it was completed.

 Other training provided in VandySafe is not included in orientation and new staff will need to complete that training within VandySafe as soon as practical after they are hired.
-Most of the VUMC staff training provided in VandySafe is assigned based on staff member responses to questions asked in the VandySafe Annual Training Profile.
+The Universal Safety Course is automatically assigned to all staff, including new hires, though most of the VUMC staff training provided in VandySafe is assigned based on staff member responses to questions asked in the VandySafe Annual Training Profile.

-Please note that the Profile assigns the Universal Safety and Patient Contact or Blood & Body Fluid Contact courses, in addition to other courses and lessons.
-This is why new VUMC staff who have just completed initial orientation training see the Universal Safety and Patient Contact or Blood & Body Fluid Contact courses listed once they take the Profile, even though they do not need to complete the online training until it is close to the anniversary of the date they completed orientation.
+Please note that the Profile assigns the Patient Contact or Blood & Body Fluid Contact Course, in addition to other courses and lessons.
+This is why new VUMC staff who have just completed initial orientation training see the Patient Contact or Blood & Body Fluid Contact courses listed once they take the Profile, even though they do not need to complete that online course until it is close to the anniversary of the date they completed orientation.

 Please consult the VUMC Annual Requirements for Staff for a list of the most commonly required training and a complete list of lessons included in the Universal Safety Course and the Patient Contact or Blood & Body Fluid Contact Course.

 Why can't I open a test?

 You must have Adobe Flash installed.
 Flash is available free from from www.adobe.com/downloads.